josephpconley/josephpconley.github.io/_posts/2014-3-4-building-better-apis-with-play.md

 ## JSON - Global messaging

-Building an API requires being responsive to users in a comprehensive manner, whether there be errors on the server or incorrect requests from the client.
+Building an effective API requires being responsive to users in a comprehensive manner.
+All concievable events should be handled appropriately, such as incorrect requests from the client or internal server errors.
 Creating a Global object allows you to generically craft responses to handle these situations.
 We define methods to handle events like internal errors, route not found, or a bad request.

 {% gist 9345819 %}

 ## Conclusion

 Play is well-equipped to handle the nuances of API development and maintenance.
+We're pleased with the stability and performance we've seen thus far and are looking forward to continuing down this path of [reactive goodness](http://www.reactivemanifesto.org/).